lwhttpdorg/gstreamer-rk/subprojects/gst-plugins-bad/docs/libs/airtimeaws/README.md

   - Each downloaded S3 chunk is split into these smaller chunks for storage.

 - **`max-concurrent-downloads`** – The maximum number of S3 chunks fetched in parallel.

+- **`trust-cached-data`** - Specifies whether to trust the integrity of cached data without revalidating it with S3 metadata object.
+It may avoid unnecessary S3 requests if the metadata is already cached.
+Setting this property to true allows for working with the cached S3 object without an active internet connection.

 ## Seeking and cache-reusing example